Skip to content

 • Status: Implementable

-(See definitions in [GEP Status][/contributing/gep#status].)
+(See definitions in GEP States.)

 TLDR

-This GEP proposes a way to validate the TLS certificate presented by the frontend client to the server (Gateway Listener in this case) during a TLS Handshake Protocol.
+This GEP proposes a way to validate the TLS certificate presented by the frontend client to the server (Gateway in this case) during a TLS Handshake Protocol.

 Goals

-• Define an API field to specify the CA Certificate within the Gateway Listener configuration that can be used as a trust anchor to validate the certificates presented by the client.
+• Define an API field to specify the CA Certificate within the Gateway configuration that can be used as a trust anchor to validate the certificates presented by the client.
 This use case has been highlighted in the TLS Configuration GEP under segment 1 and in the Gateway API TLS Use Cases document under point 7.

 Non-Goals